-Forest that rings the boreal region and represents nearly one-third of Earth's remaining forest.3 Though its biodiversity is threatened by massive habitat loss,4 less than 3% of this boreal forest is formally protected.5
+Forest that rings the boreal region and represents nearly one-third of Earth's remaining forest.
+Though its biodiversity is threatened by massive habitat loss, less than 3% of this boreal forest is formally protected.

-Since the 1950s, in Sweden's portion of the Great Northern Forest, large areas of old-growth forest have been clearcut and the wider forest landscape fragmented.6 This has led to population declines in hundreds of forest species,7 with logging currently believed to be having significant negative impacts on over 1,300 red-listed (i.e. threatened or near-threatened) plants, animals, fungi and lichens.8
+Since the 1950s, in Sweden's portion of the Great Northern Forest, large areas of old-growth forest have been clearcut and the wider forest landscape fragmented.
+This has led to population declines in hundreds of forest species, with logging currently believed to be having significant negative impacts on over 1,300 red-listed (i.e. threatened or near-threatened) plants, animals, fungi and lichens.

-A NEW STRATEGY - BUT SWEDEN'S LAST REMAINING CRITICAL FORESTS STILL UNDER THREAT
+A NEW STRATEGY -BUT SWEDEN'S LAST REMAINING CRITICAL FORESTS STILL UNDER THREAT

-With over 60% of Sweden's remaining forest under 60 years old9 and therefore not mature enough to be harvested,10 there is intense timber industry pressure on the remaining areas of older forest.
-Only 4.7% of the country's productive forest land is formally protected11 - and in the nonmountain portions of the boreal region the figure is a mere 2.5% (373,588 ha).12
+With over 60% of Sweden's remaining forest under 60 years old and therefore not mature enough to be harvested, there is intense timber industry pressure on the remaining areas of older forest.
+Only 4.7% of the country's productive forest land is formally protected - and in the nonmountain portions of the boreal region the figure is a mere 2.5% (373,588 ha).

-Sweden's Environmental Protection Agency (EPA) has repeatedly acknowledged the inadequacy of the country's forest policy.13 The EPA and Sweden's Forest Agency were recently mandated by the government to publish a new national strategy for the formal protection of forest (Nationell strategi för formellt skydd av skog),14 which lists the boreal region as one of its key priorities15 and declares that increasing the legal protection of productive forest land is its primary aim.16 In pursuit of this objective, the EPA and the country's Forest Agency commissioned studies that have identified 366 High Value Forest Landscapes (HVFLs - 'Skogliga Värdetrakter'): critical forest areas with 'particularly high ecological preservation value'17 and each covering at least 1,000 ha.18 The intention behind these HVFLs is to address the serious fragmentation of the Swedish forest, in which most areas with high conservation values are small and widely scattered in a vast landscape of clearcuts and plantations, leaving populations of many species threatened by their isolation from other populations and other areas of suitable habitat.
+Sweden's Environmental Protection Agency (EPA) has repeatedly acknowledged the inadequacy of the country's forest policy.13 The EPA and Sweden's Forest Agency were recently mandated by the government to publish a new national strategy for the formal protection of forest (Nationell strategi för formellt skydd av skog),14 which lists the boreal region as one of its key priorities and declares that increasing the legal protection of productive forest land is its primary aim.
+In pursuit of this objective, the EPA and the country's Forest Agency commissioned studies that have identified 366 High Value Forest Landscapes (HVFLs - 'Skogliga Värdetrakter'): critical forest areas with 'particularly high ecological preservation value"17 and each covering at least 1,000 ha.18 The intention behind these HVFLs is to address the serious fragmentation of the Swedish forest, in which most areas with high conservation values are small and widely scattered in a vast landscape of clearcuts and plantations, leaving populations of many species threatened by their isolation from other populations and other areas of suitable habitat.

-The HVFLs so far identified total over 5.9 million ha of boreal forest within the productive forest zone, 19 most of it currently unprotected.
-20 the battle between loggers and conservationists for the future of the Dvinsky Forest in Arkhangelsk Oblast, threatened by demand from global brands.22 In Sweden as in Russia, one of the drivers of boreal forest destruction is the tissue giant Essity.
+The HVFLs so far identified total over 5.9 million ha of boreal forest within the productive forest zone, most of it currently unprotected.

-Yet even as the process of identifying the HVFLs continues, 21 they continue to come under threat from logging and paper companies - just as in Russia, where Greenpeace recently exposed
+Yet even as the process of identifying the HVFLs continues, they continue to come under threat from logging and paper companies - just as in Russia, where Greenpeace recently exposed the battle between loggers and conservationists for the future of the Dvinsky Forest in Arkhangelsk Oblast, threatened by demand from global brands.
+In Sweden as in Russia, one of the drivers of boreal forest destruction is the tissue giant Essity.